Young Economists Conference

 15:00 - 16:30 Sessions 2

-Vandorou Lida: Women's labor force participation, labor informality and Guaranteed Minimum Income Riha Katharina: Beyond Ideal Point Distances – A Framework for Measuring Bilateral Geopolitical Fragmentation and Bloc Formation Gradinger Verena: The Political Economy of Sovereign Debt
+Vandorou Lida: Women's labor force participation, labor informality and Guaranteed Minimum Income Riha Katharina & Niklas Kirsamer: Beyond Ideal Point Distances – A Framework for Measuring Bilateral Geopolitical Fragmentation and Bloc Formation Gradinger Verena: The Political Economy of Sovereign Debt

 Putra Hari: Excluded by Design?
 Gendered and Spatial Inequalities in Access to Employment Injury Security among Indonesia’s Informal Workers Maukner Julian: Competitiveness - a contested concept?
 Insights for the European economic policy discourse Gschwandtner Jakob: Monetary Capitalism: Surprising Parallels between Austrian and Marxist Economics

-Mbinya Beatrice: Between Subsistence and Survival: Gendered Informal Labor in Kenya and Bangladesh’s Garment Supply Chains Hager Theresa: Barriers to SET in the Face of Structural Global Inequalities Kusmenko Ines: Reassessing the Wealth Channel of Monetary Policy: A Comparative Study of Austria and Europe
+Zettler David: Protective Pension Provisions and the Risk of Old-Age Poverty Among Women Hager Theresa & Hornykewycz Anna: Barriers to SET in the Face of Structural Global Inequalities Kusmenko Ines: Reassessing the Wealth Channel of Monetary Policy: A Comparative Study of Austria and Europe

 16:30 - 16:45 Break